ICanHelpYouWithThat/ichywt-docs/source/api/activity_update.md

-# Service API Name
+# Service Update Activity
-This is a description of the service.
-Any customization can be done here.
+This service will update an activity

 ---
 ## Preconditions
- - Bulleted list
- - Bulleted list
+ - User is logged in
+ - User represents an organization that is active state
+ - There is an activity that is all ready in DB

 ### Request

-A description of the Request
+An organization would like to update an activity

 #### Authentication / Authorization
  - Notes on Authentication / Authorization